Lecturer in Early Modern History

 Teaching

 For the undergraduate course, I teach outline papers for both first-year students and FHS (years 2 and 3) on periods of British history from 1500 to 1830.
 For first-year students, I also teach European and World History from 1400-1650, as well as Art and History for the Approaches to History paper and an optional subject on Witch-craft and Witch-hunting in Early Modern Europe.
-For FHS, I teach two Further Subjects (The Military and Society in Britain and France, c.1650-1815 and Court Culture and Art in Early Modern Europe, 1580-1700) and a Special Subject (English Architecture, 1660-1720).
-At the graduate level, I supervise doctoral dissertations in British political, cultural, gender and military history, circa 1660-1750.
+For FHS, I teach two Further Subjects (War and Society in Britain and Europe, c.1650-1815 and Court Culture and Art in Early Modern Europe, 1580-1700) and a Special Subject (English Architecture, 1660-1720).
+At graduate level, I supervise doctoral theses in British political, cultural, gender and military history, circa 1660-1750.

 Research

-I work on Britain in the period 1660 to 1760 and, in particular, the history of political culture and the history of gender.
-I am currently completing a book about armies and political change in Britain between 1660 and 1750.
-In this field, I have co-edited a work on civilians and war in Europe.
-My first book explored the politics and culture of the Georgian monarchy, and I continue to work on eighteenth-century court culture (co-editing a new edition of Lord Hervey’s Memoirs of the Reign of King George II).
-My interest in gender history is reflected in my current work on the early eighteenth-century writer Susanna Centlivre, and I am also involved in research on eighteenth-century libertinism and a project on gender and equestrianism.
+I work on the history of political culture and the history of gender in Britain in the period 1660 to 1760.
+My first book explored the politics and culture of the early Georgian monarchy, and I continue to work on eighteenth-century court culture (co-editing a new edition of Lord Hervey’s Memoirs of the Reign of King George II and his Correspondence).
+My interest in gender history is reflected in my work on the early eighteenth-century writer Susanna Centlivre, and research on eighteenth-century libertinism.
+My most recent book, Armies and Political Change in Britain, 1660 to 1750 (Oxford University Press, 2021), argued that armies had a profound impact on the major political events of late seventeenth- and early-eighteenth-century Britain.
+I am currently writing a book on the development of equestrianism in twentieth-century Britain.

 Selected Publications